 Sports is filled with debates over the next big thing.
 It's a discussion that is often premature as lots of prospects, no matter the sport, just don't pan out.
 But there's another level of prospect where nobody denies they're all but guaranteed to be great.
 It's just a matter of how great.
 Before being drafted, Shaquille O'Neal, LeBron James and Andrew Luck all fit this super prospect category.
 Hockey's got a super prospect on the horizon and his name is Connor McDavid.
-Collectors still have a lot of time to get in on Connor McDavid cards, especially since it will be years before we see any official NHL rookie cards.
-But there are Connor McDavid hockey cards available now from In the Game that are stirring up the secondary market already.
+Collectors still have some time to get in on Connor McDavid cards before his NHL debut, which is likely to come in 2015-16.
+Both In the Game and Upper Deck have produced cards so far of the phenom that are drawing plenty of attention on the secondary market.

 McDavid was taken first overall by the OHL's Erie Otters in 2012.
 Just 15 at the time, he was granted special Exceptional Player status so that he could join the league a year earlier than other players.
 McDavid didn't disappoint during his first season in Erie.
 He scored 25 goals and got 41 assists in 63 games, earning the league's Rookie of the Year Award.

 Shortly afterward, McDavid played for Team Canada at the 2013 IIHF World U18 Championships.
 Not only did he pace the tournament 14 points in just seven games, but McDavid was a key component in Canada's tournament win.
 They knocked off the four-time defending champion American squad in the finals.